 Funding comes from General Revenue derived from an appropriation from the State General Fund.
-The FY 2022 budget appropriation is \$737,544; 100% of this is from General Revenue.
+The FY 2024 budget appropriation is \$753,099; 100% of this is from General Revenue.
 The Ethics Commission has a Special Revenue Account which started in January 2015 in which complaint fines are deposited.
-The balance in that account is \$35,835.32.
+The balance in that account as of November 7, 2023, was \$47,635.32.

 The Commission enforces the Ethics Act's prohibitions through the Verified Complaint and Initiated Complaint processes; administers lobbyist registration and reporting provisions; publishes an annual Lobbyist Directory; renders formal Advisory Opinions on the meaning and application of the Ethics Act, the Open Governmental Meetings Act, and W. Va.
 Code § 61-10-15 (prohibited county contracts); issues formal Advisory Opinions to school board members and candidates for those boards regarding other elected or appointed positions potentially barring their service; administers the Code of Conduct for State Administrative Law Judges; processes Financial Disclosure Statements; and advises and educates public employees and officials regarding the Ethics Act and the Open Governmental Meetings Act.
-The Commission also is the repository of disclosure forms required to be filed regarding "interested parties" to certain state contracts.
+The Commission also is the repository of disclosure forms required to be filed regarding "interested parties" to certain state contracts and public lobbying contracts.

-The Commission currently has three vacancies.
+The Commission currently has two vacancies.
 The Commission's Probable Cause Review Board has one vacancy.

-In calendar year 2021, the Ethics Commission received 90 Verified Complaints and approximately 3,240 Financial Disclosure Statements.
-There were 321 registered lobbyists.
-The Commission issued 25 formal Advisory Opinions, 26 Employment Exemptions, and trained 1,250 lobbyists, public officials, and employees throughout the state.
-The Commission provided 503 written responses of legal advice and provided oral legal advice to 1,102 people.
+In calendar year 2022, the Ethics Commission received 74 Verified Complaints and approximately 3,759 Financial Disclosure Statements.
+There were 362 registered lobbyists.
+The Commission issued 24 formal Advisory Opinions, four contract exemptions, 67 Employment Exemptions, and trained 2,284 lobbyists, public officials, and employees throughout the state.
+The Commission provided 610 written responses of legal advice and provided oral legal advice to 2,293 people.
+The Commission issued five Conciliation Agreements, and Commission staff initiated 37 investigations.